Apluri/solita-dev-academy-pre-assignment/README.md

 You need to have [nodeJS](https://nodejs.org/en/) installed.

-Project is developed and tested with node version v16.13.2.
+Project is developed and tested with:
+- node version v16.13.2.
+- Windows 10

 ## Commands to run in terminal